Myths and Facts About Meditation

 Myth: Some people just can’t meditate.

 Fact: People who are easily distracted, nervous or simply very busy may not be as naturally inclined toward meditation, but that doesn’t mean they shouldn’t consider giving it a try.
+They might find a moving meditation more natural, becoming focused and centered as they hike or swim, for instance.
 With patience and practice, anyone can meditate.

 Myth: You have to chant to meditate.